10. Facing Default? (with P. Garg, M. Niessner, S. Kogan, and K. Shue)

 [PDF]

-Best Paper Award at Mid-Atlantic Research Conference in Finance (MARC) 2024
+—Best Paper Award at Mid-Atlantic Research Conference in Finance (MARC) 2024

-5. Prosociality and Layoffs (with C. Hamilton and U. Malmendier), June 2024
+5. Prosociality and Layoffs (with C. Hamilton and U. Malmendier), March 2025

-4. Excess Commitment in R&D (with T. Liu), February 2024
+4. Excess Commitment in R&D (with T. Liu), May 2025

 The Review of Financial Studies, R&R